WeZZard/Gatsblog/content/_posts/2019-02-05-hello-world.md

 ## Jekyll and Abandoned

 Firstly, I chose Jekyll.
 But soon, I abandoned.
-Frankly, I don't like Ruby.
+Frankly, I don't like Ruby, which is the language implements Jekyll.
 I'm a Chinese grew up in Mainland China.
 For one of the core concepts of Simplified Chinese and Ruby is both "simplify for simplification", and such a kind of simplification rule produces many irregular cases which increases brain burden after all, thus I don't like both.
 Ruby's grammar is highly irregular which is just like the strokes of characters is more irregular in Simplified Chinese than what they were in Traditional Chinese.
 You write less on the surface, but remember more and take more time to understand what you written under the surface.

 There are more historical details I can tell in between China and Japan about how simplification "took over" two countries, which one is the "motherland" of